hainm/bag_of_tips/README.md

 - trick: http://gcc.gnu.org/wiki/FAQ#configure

-How to use Ipython in PHENIX
+How to use IPython in PHENIX
 ============================

 - Install pip